Intravesicular Mitomycin (Mutamycin®, Mitomycin-C, Zusdori™- Given into the bladder)

 - For the first six hours after treatment, flush the toilet twice with the toilet seat down.

-- Wash your hands and genital area with soap and water after urinating to remove any traces of the medication from your skin and prevent skin irritation.
+- Wash your hands and genital area with soap and water after urinating to remove any medication from your skin and to prevent skin irritation.

-- Drink plenty of fluids for 8-12 hours after your treatment to flush your bladder.
+- Drink plenty of fluids for 8 to 12 hours after your treatment to flush your bladder.

 - Prevent others from being exposed to the medication by washing your clothes separately from the rest of the laundry and wearing rubber gloves when cleaning the toilet or any urine spills.